BinaryMuse/moodle-tools/README.md

 ------------

 Every program included in moodle-tools shows helpful output with the `-h` or `--help` option.
+Similar to Git, you can also get help on a command by running `mdl help COMMAND`.

 It Can Do
 ---------

-*   `mdl-server` - Shows server configuration data as defined in an XML-based configuration file.
+*   `mdl server` - Shows server configuration data as defined in an XML-based configuration file.
 This XML file allows you to define an installation directory and a data directory for one or more installations of Moodle on one or more servers.

-    Other programs that need to access information about your Moodle installations will use the output from `mdl-server` to do so.
+    Other programs that need to access information about your Moodle installations will use the output from `mdl server` to do so.

-    `mdl-server` tries to locate a valid XML file in the following order:
+    `mdl server` tries to locate a valid XML file in the following order:

-    1. Look for the file passed by the command line (`mdl-server -f FILE` or `mdl-server --file=FILE`)
+    1. Look for the file passed by the command line (`mdl server -f FILE` or `mdl server --file=FILE`)
     2. Look for the file defined by the environment variable named `MDL_SERVER_CONFIG`
     3. Look for a file named `mdl-server.xml` in the current working directory